Storm-damaged roof with missing shingles and exposed underlayment

 Storms often leave behind downed tree limbs, fencing, or construction debris that strikes homes or commercial buildings.
 Impact damage can compromise roofs, puncture siding, or damage windows and doors.
 Even when debris is removed quickly, hidden structural damage may remain.
 Our team evaluates impact zones carefully to ensure repairs restore the building’s integrity.

 Storm damage is not always obvious immediately, but delays can complicate and increase the cost of restoration.
+Knowing what homeowners need to know before water damage cleanup can help minimize additional damage after severe weather.
 Professional restoration focuses on identifying all affected areas, stopping further deterioration, and restoring the property to a safe condition.
 We understand how different storm forces interact and how to handle both immediate and secondary damage.

-Call us at Master Restoration Idaho at (208) 286-1991 for prompt, reliable storm damage restoration in the Meridian area.
+Call Master Restoration at (208) 286-1991 for prompt, reliable storm damage restoration in Meridian and the surrounding Boise area.